yongyong47/yongyong47/README.md

-<h2>👋 hello!
+<h2>👋 hi!
 My name is Shin Yong-cheol and I am studying to become a back-end developer.</h2>

 ### 🌱 I’m currently learning ...